Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Methodology

-\textbf{Switching graph progressively.} \systemname~gradually switches $G^1$ to $G^2$ during prefill.
-The design builds on two insights: \begin{itemize}[leftmargin=10pt] \item \textbf{Graph equivalence by repetition:} executing $G^2$ multiple times on shorter inputs yields the same result as one execution of $G^1$ on longer inputs, allowing early switching.
-As \systemname~maximizes draft lengths (Section~\ref{sec:tech3}), $G^2$ will not be too short (e.g., chunk/2 or chunk/4 of $G^1$), which will not incur much performance degradation. \item \textbf{Chunk-level scheduling:} multiple block computation can be overlapped with a single block loading. \end{itemize}
+$\bullet$ \textit{Graph equivalence:} executing $G^2$ multiple times on shorter inputs is mathematically equivalent to a single execution of $G^1$ on longer inputs, allowing early switching.
+As \systemname~maximizes draft lengths (§\ref{sec:tech3}), $G^2$ will not be too short (e.g., chunk/4 of $G^1$), avoiding performance degradation.

+$\bullet$ \textit{Chunk decomposition:} through fine-grained block partitioning and scheduling, the I/O payload of a single block can be masked by several chunked prefill iterations.

-Figure~\ref{fig_t1} illustrates progressive scheduling with $N=6$ and two input chunks.
+Figure~\ref{fig:t1} illustrates progressive scheduling with $N=6$ and two input chunks.
 We suppose that \systemname~decides to overlap loading a block by two blocks of computation based on the profiling results.
 Initially, all blocks are loaded with $G^1$. \systemname~computes $\operatorname{P}_1,\operatorname{P}_2$ with $G^1$ while loading $G^2$ for $\operatorname{P}_6$.
 Then $\operatorname{P}_3,\operatorname{P}_4$ execute while $G^2$ loads for $\operatorname{P}_5$.
 To compute $\operatorname{P}_5,\operatorname{P}_6$ under $G^2$, chunk 1 is split into sub-chunks matching $G^2$'s shape, with $G^2$ executed repeatedly.
 Prefill of chunk 1 finishes with output logits while half of the model is switched.
 The same procedure applies to chunk 2.
-In contrast, synchronous loading waits for all compute to finish, and naive asynchronous loading only overlaps in chunk 2, both incurring higher latency (Figure~\ref{fig_t1_demo}).
+In contrast, synchronous loading waits for all compute to finish, and naive asynchronous loading only overlaps in chunk 2, both incurring higher latency, as shown in Figure~\ref{fig:t1_demo}.

-\textbf{Problem Formulation.} Formally, given $N$ model blocks that sequentially execute prefill for $C$ chunks, \systemname~aims to determine the time to load each block, i.e., choosing blocks $\{\operatorname{P_i,\dots}\}$ to overlap load overhead of $\operatorname{P_j}$ by their computations at each compute-load round.
+\textbf{Problem Formulation.} Formally, given $N$ model blocks (decided by offline profiling) that sequentially execute prefill for $C$ chunks, \systemname~aims to determine the time to load each block, i.e., choosing blocks $\{\operatorname{P_i,\dots}\}$ to overlap load overhead of $\operatorname{P_j}$ by their computations at each compute-load round.
 The objective is to minimize the overall latency, which is equal to the maximum of the prefill completion time and the switch completion time.